pysal/pysalREST/README.md

 To do this, modify config.py, setting the host parameter equal to localhost and the port to some currently unused port.
 Finally, execute `python run.py`.

-On run, pysalREST will introspect your code base and extraction documentation.
+On run, pysalREST will introspect your code base and extract documentation.
 Classes and functions for which documentation extraction fails will print an error message to the terminal.